mathe00/snapchat-chat-bulk-delete-ts/README.md

 Privacy is a big deal, right?
 Ever thought about those Snapchat messages you sent, like, 10 years ago?
 Yeah, me too.
 It'd be nice to clean those up, especially since some folks *insist* on disabling auto-delete after 24 hours and hoarding messages for ages.
 Seriously, who does that? 😒 It just triggers me!
 If you're one of those message-hoarders, we're probably not on the same team here. 😉

 If you've got hundreds, or even thousands, of messages to delete, doing it manually is a soul-crushing nightmare.
 I wanted something like the awesome [undiscord](https://github.com/victornpb/undiscord) tool, but for Snapchat.
 The moment Snapchat Web dropped, this idea sparked.
 I even remember seeing someone else, somewhere on the vast internet (OpenUserJS, Greasy Fork, Reddit?
 The post is lost to time, sadly 😩), asking for pretty much the same thing – a bulk delete for Snapchat Web.
-I really hope that person stumbles upon this project, or someone unearths their original plea!
+While I couldn't find that specific original plea, the sentiment is widespread.
+For instance, among many similar complaints, this [Reddit user back in 2020](https://www.reddit.com/r/jailbreak/comments/fx0z4e/help_snapchat_ways_to_mass_delete/) was already looking for ways to mass delete messages, even considering modified APKs before Snapchat Web was a thing.
+I really hope that original person, and others like them, stumble upon this project!
 If that's you, hello!

 Let's be real, Snapchat not having this feature natively in 2025 is just... not cool and frankly, quite annoying.
 So many articles and Reddit threads are filled with people asking how to do this.
 It's a pain point for many.
+Now, thanks to this project, there's a solution for Snapchat Web.

 My UserScript aims to ease that pain.
 Currently, it's pretty respectful of Snapchat's setup – less "aggressive" and automated than tools like `undiscord`.
 You still need to move your mouse over your messages, but once you do, *zap!* They're gone, without you needing to hunt for the tiny delete icon and confirm.
 I might explore a more automated version down the line, `undiscord`-style.
 It feels doable, a bit more challenging, but if I put my mind to it, I'm sure I can get there!